 * According to Oleg Urminsky, marketing professor at The University of Chicago Booth School of Business, Capital Ideas, “Your Coffee Habit Is Costing You” video, Oleg Urminsky, May 1, 2015.

 The Three Methods that Can Help Individuals Keep Spending on Track

 Develop Healthy Habits on Budgeting and Prioritization

-Life entails many goals, from short-term to long-term.
+Life entails many goals, from short- to long-term.
 But they cannot all be achieved at once, nor would that be ideal.
 Nonetheless, it is important to prioritize them.
-Obviously food and shelter are fundamental needs and when lacking, become top priority.
+Obviously food and shelter are fundamental needs and, when lacking, become top priority.
 Wealth transfer is an end-of-life goal.
-To start, these goals can generally be organized within a hierarchy as illustrated in the pyramid below.
+To start, these goals can generally be organized within a hierarchy as illustrated in the pyramid to the right.

 Once the goals are determined, develop a budget that balances earnings against spending and investment contributions.

 For example only.
 Every individual will have his or her own set and ranking of priorities.
 Priorities will change over time.